As the need for health care and health care programs continues to grow, so does the

 students to become theoretical researchers and applied statisticians of public health,

 giving them the tools to tackle health-related issues using statistical skills.
-Two
+One

 Master of Science in Public Health in Biostatistics (MSPH)

 For students interested in acquiring the skills necessary for doing research in public